sedbangi/soul-wallet-contract/README.md

 ### Hook

-o integrate a new hook, your contract should inherit `IHook` interface.
+To integrate a new hook, your contract should inherit `IHook` interface.
 This interface will define the standard structure and functionalities for your hooks.

 ```solidity